HatikvahCoding/coding-school/README.md

 ## About Our School:

 Our goal is to teach Scratch and Web Development for students at Hatikvah.
 Scratch is avaible for students in **3rd and 4th grade**.
 Web Development is avaible for **grades 5 and 6**.
-Anyone who wants to register for the class will ahv to fill out a form.
+Anyone who wants to register for the class will have to fill out a form.

 All lessons are free of costs and are offered once a week during the following days: